sugarlabs/www-v2/src/constants/MarkdownFiles/posts/dmp-25-AmanChadha-week12.md

 ## Key Learnings

-- Infrastructure-level improvements (like i18n) may not be flashy, but they unlock global accessibility.
+- Infrastructure-level improvements (like i18n) may not be flashy, but they unlock the potential for users from around the world to have access to the program.
 - Context is essential for high-quality translations — raw machine translation alone isn’t enough.
 - Clean migration strategy + thorough testing makes adoption smoother for the community.